takageymt/cui-stg/README.md

-CUI-TPS
+CUI-Shooter
 ===

-Third-Person Shooter running on a terminal.
+Shooting game running on a terminal.

 Requirements
 ===